Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Pearl E. Grimes, M.D., F.A.A.D., Global Vitiligo Foundation Board of Directors is the founder and director of the Vitiligo and Pigmentation Institute of Southern California.
+Pearl E. Grimes, M.D., F.A.A.D., President of the Global Vitiligo Foundation is the founder and director of the Vitiligo and Pigmentation Institute of Southern California.
 Learn more about her here.

 Daniel Bukszpan is a freelance writer for MyHealthTeam.
 Learn more about him here.